LAiSER-Software/laiser-cookbook/receipes/Pay_Equity_Analysis/Readme.md

-# README: Pay Equity Analysis Based on Skills
+# Pay Equity Analysis Based on Skills

+- Author: Satya Phanindra Kumar Kalaga
+- Date: September 2025

 ## 📜 Narrative: Are We Paying for Skills or Just Titles?